yxj0312/modern-css/Review_of_Laracon_US_2018/Taylor.md

         - not only for tables, but also for single user
         - actionable trait for indication all your actions
         - can also attach to pivot table

+            -- Play WOW all the day and already 120 --
+    - helper function: referToPivotAs()